djalbat/the-occam-user-manual/understanding-grammars.md

 ```

 It should be clear that we are declaring a variable named `n` to be of natrual number type, represented by the double-struck `ℕ` character.
-Now look at the parse tree:
+Now look at the parse tree.
+This is what Occam sees or, more importantly, what the verifier would see.

 ```
                                       variableDeclaration [0]